rengler33/rengler33/README.md

 ## Hi :) 👋

-I'm an analyst and aspiring software engineer who loves to code.
+I'm a software engineer who loves to code with python.

 I have a young blog [here](https://www.rkengler.com) where I'm attempting to learn in public.